 Starting in January 2021, UK nationals are subject to the residency application process of third-country nationals, which includes individuals who are not Swiss, EU, or EEA nationals.
 A residence permit is required for third-country nationals who want to stay in the country for more than six months, unless they have residency rights according to Union law.
 Residence permits are issued for specific purposes.
 Multiple applications cannot be submitted at once.

-Rules will change for UK nationals who are traveling or working in Austria starting on January 1, 2021.
 Travel is permitted in the Schengen area for up to 90 days in a 180-day period without a visa to visit family or friends; attend business meetings, sports events, or cultural events; for tourism, and for short-term study or training.